-Example: AGA train performance suffered from a high number of AWS code 10 failures at a platform on Ilford station (10 incidents in 3 weeks) and all resulted in train cancellations.
+Historical Example: AGA (now Greater Anglia) train performance suffered from a high number of AWS code 10 failures at a platform on Ilford station (10 incidents in 3 weeks) and all resulted in train cancellations.
 There was no AWS signalling equipment in the area concerned and the signal engineer was convinced that there was no infrastructure interaction involved.
-However, the relevant NXEA fleet performance engineer raised the issue with the Anglia Rail vehicle interface engineer who appreciated how both sides of the system worked and undertook a more thorough review.
+However, the relevant fleet performance engineer raised the issue with the relevant vehicle interface engineer who appreciated how both sides of the system worked and undertook a more thorough review.
 This joint investigation identified that the most likely cause was a 60-foot length of new rail that was stored in the 4 foot, where the rail end was partially magnetised and located such that it was visible to the AWS receiver when vehicles were stopped at the platform.
-The RVIE escalated the issue within Network Rail; the rail was removed from the 4 foot and no further AWS code 10 incidents have been reported.
+At the time the rail vehicle interface engineer (RVIE) escalated the issue within Network Rail; the rail was removed from the 4 foot and no further AWS code 10 incidents were reported.

 Relationships: To ensure trains and infrastructure interact safely, many engineering standards are focused on the design and maintenance of the railway system, e.g. the flange height and thickness of a wheel profile or the gauge and alignment of track.
 There is less focus on the wider aim of good performance and very little guidance or standardisation available when it comes to getting the most out of these interfaces and improving performance.

 The variety of engineering factors and duty cycle demands on vehicles and infrastructure in the UK make generic solutions difficult to achieve.
 Capitalising on the assets at these interfaces requires asset stewards to work together, monitoring them and developing performance improvement plans where problems arise.